Michael Baum (entrepreneur): Splunk

 Continuing to explore the possibilities of advancing an understanding of chaotic systems, Baum began to explore the application of search technology to large-scale machine data.
 Reconnecting with Rob Das and Erik Swan in 2003, the three co-founded Splunk.
 Their goal was to build a search engine for real-time flows and massive historical corpuses of machine data.
 Splunk was the sixth startup for Baum and the first pure-play big data company to reach significant customer and revenue scale and debut on the public markets.
 Baum, Das and Swan and their team at Splunk have been awarded two US Patents for their work.

 Baum was Splunk's founding CEO for the first six years.
 He raised $40M in venture capital financing from August Capital, Seven Rosen Funds, JK&B Capital and Ignition Partners.

+Splunk was acquired by Cisco for $28 billion in an all-cash deal announced in September 2023.